-The well-being and health of a business is the estimation that is the business value.
+The well-being and health of a business are the estimation that is the business value.
 It constitutes all the aspects of the business that directly affect the valuation.
 Moreover, it encompasses the necessary shortcomings and issues that may have been hindering the progress of the business in a more efficient way.

 What is Business Value?